tizonia/tizonia-openmax-il/README.md

 How to build
 ============

-This build instructions should work fine on a typical Ubuntu 14.04 desktop system.
+These build instructions should work fine on a typical Ubuntu 14.04 desktop system.

 Dependencies